nicolasbauw/TRS-80/README.md

 In the console, the `reset` command resets the TRS-80.
 The `powercycle` command resets the TRS-80 and clears the RAM.
 The `tape rewind` command is used to "rewind" the tape.
-The `tape` command followed by a filename is used to "insert" a tape:
+The `tape` command followed by a filename is used to "insert" a tape.
 Type `help` to display available commands.